alysonbennett/OrganizeWithNoteTaker/README.md

 ## Usage

+IF USING THE HEROKU LINK, you do not have to install anything!
+Just use the application as shown.

-To use this application, first fork and open the repo onto your local machine.
+To use this application from GitHub, first fork and open the repo onto your local machine.
 Before attempting to use the app, open your terminal and perform a ```npm install``` to get the necessary packages.

 Next, type ```node server.js``` into your integrated terminal or command line.
 This will start the local host server.
 You will then be able to open ```index.html``` to begin the application and create notes.